Part of a set. See all set records

 Sheet: 37.9 x 45.8 cm (14 15/16 x 18 1/16 in.)

 Contemporary Collection of The Cleveland Museum of Art 1965.2.a

 © Successió Miró / Artists Rights Society (ARS), New York / ADAGP, Paris

-Mirio was a preeminent figure in the histoyr of abstraction.
-This watercolor is characteristic of his compositions of the 1930's and 1940's that are populated by fantastic shapes suggesting living organisms.
+Miró was a preeminent figure in the history of abstraction.
+This watercolor is characteristic of his 1930s and 1940s compositions populated by fantastic shapes suggesting living organisms.
 Between January 1940 and September 1941, Miró made a series of 23 works in gouache (opaque watercolor) now known as the Constellation series.
 These drawings are universally lauded as one of his greatest achievements.
 The artist completed them in several locations, from Varengeville, France, to Majorca and Montroig in southern Spain.
 The works represented his conscious withdrawal into himself in light of civil war in Spain and the Nazi threat in Europe.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email email@example.com.